 Reexaminations are currently conducted every year for non-elderly households and every two year for elderly and disabled households.
 ECC/HANH spends on average three hours per annual reexamination.
 ECC/HANH must perform more than 3,200 LIPH reexaminations every year.
 This is inordinately time consuming and an exceedingly complex process.
 Under Rent Simplification, annual reexaminations will occur every two years for non-elderly households and every three years for elderly and disabled households.
 These changes will allow families who experience increases in income to retain all of their increased earnings between annual reexaminations.
-Note that families with individuals who are subject to the eight hour community services requirement will be reviewed annually for all household members exempt from having to meet the community services requirement.
-During the first year all families will be recertified.
-This process will be phased in over a three-year period.
+CSSR requirements will be reviewed at time of bi-tri certification for families and individuals who are not exempt and required to complete the required 96 hours per year.
+Household members exempt from having to meet the CSSR will be required to certify exemption at time of bi-tri certification.
+This change relieves staff of the additional burden of annual tracking, and allowing families to benefit from the full extent of Rent Simplification as written.
+Tracking in Elite will only occur at time of bi/tri certifications

-Effective FY2015 (October 2014), ECC/HANH updated its definitions of elderly/disabled and work-able families.
+Effective FY15 (October 2014), ECC/HANH updated its definitions of elderly/disabled and work-able families.
 Under the policy change, an elderly/disabled family will be defined as one in which all adult members (excluding live-in attendants) are elderly and/or disabled.
 A work-able family will be one that doesn't meet the new elderly/disabled definition.
 Work-able households under the new definition will have reexaminations every two years (biennial schedule) and elderly/disabled households will have annual reexaminations every three years (triennial schedule).